kailash-manasarovar/statement/docs/timeline/2024/march.md

 - I get a desk at Nowhere co-working space in Denia: https://www.knowheredenia.com.

-### Bank cards

-- At this point, I believe (to double check), I request new bank cards for my Spanish accounts.
-- They arrive pretty quickly.

 ## Sunday 10th March

 ### Text my family at the Chinese